 – Remove the shanks to a warm plate and put the oven dish on the stove (on the heat), adding a little slackened cornflour if you want to thicken the sauce.
 Give the vegetables, figs etc. a good mush down into the sauce and then strain it through a sieve, pressing to get as much flavour as possible.

-- Serve each shank on top of a pile of cous cous, with that yummy sauce poured all over it.
+– Serve each shank on top of a pile of cous cous, with the sauce poured all over it.